snur206/reading-notes/301/class11notes.md

 A real world example is how web developers and data scientists uses SQL to access data.

-data is a good fit a NoSQL database
+A dynamic schema for unstructured data is a good fit a NoSQL database and are highly preferred for large data set.

-A real world example is that
+A real world example is how companies like Microsoft, Google, Amazon, Facebook, and Netfilx use NoSQL to storing and modeling structured, semi-structured, and unstructured data in one database.

 NoSQL database is best for hierarchical data storage.